pitfail/pitfail-reports/report1/report1.rst

 There are many options for a player to choose from once he/she logs in:

 1. Player can join a team (a small group of already registered players).
-Once player joins a team ,the player will buy/sell/compete with other players/teams using collective portfolio of the team.
+Once player joins a team, the player will buy/sell/compete with other players/teams using collective portfolio of the team.

-2. Player can  join a league (a small group of already registered players) where the members of a league compete with each other using their individual portfolio.
+2. Player can join a league (a group of already registered players) where the members of a league compete with each other using their individual portfolio.

-3. Player can play with 'Pitfail Universe' which includes all players.
+3. Player can play in the "Global League" which includes all players.

 When the player trades and builds a portfolio, the system should have access to real-time stock information and should adjust the value of a player's investments based on this real time stock info.
-Pitfail retrieves actual stock prices from a third-party source Yahoo! that monitors stock exchanges and maintains up-to-date (though delayed) stock prices.
+PitFail retrieves actual stock prices from a third-party source Yahoo! that monitors stock exchanges and maintains up-to-date (though delayed) stock prices.
 If the corresponding actual stock loses value on a real-world stock exchange, the player's virtual